-It is essential that you acquire the skills of independent learning and historical enquiry during your first year at university and continue to develop and refine them in subsequent years.
+It is essential that, with our help, you acquire and develop the skills of independent learning and historical enquiry during your first year at university and continue to develop and refine them in subsequent years.
 As second- and third-year students attest, you need to manage your own time well, use the various library resources effectively, plan coursework assignments carefully and in good time, write in a clear and comprehensible style, properly referencing your work, identify and meet deadlines, and work with others.
 This Student Handbook outlines the most essential of these new challenges and should remain a constant point of reference as you progress through your degree.